DiamondLightSource/tickit/master/_sources/user/how-to/use-epics-adapter.rst.txt

 We provide a callback function to set the device gain to the new value then raise an interrupt, causing the device to update.
 This callback function is assigned to the epics record ``GAIN`` so that a change in that changes the device.
-A similar linking proccess occurs for readable records, eg ``aIn``, however these are just supplied with getter methods to the device attributes.
+A similar linking process occurs for readable records, eg ``aIn``, however these are just supplied with getter methods to the device attributes.

-As a result the Femto device is accessable via EPICS.
+As a result the Femto device is accessible via EPICS.
 It gain can be set, and its gain and current read via the IOC.